ERGO-Code/HiGHS/docs/src/parallel.md

 ## Future plans

 The MIP solver has been written with parallel tree search in mind.
-Some work has started (Feb 2025), and it is hoped that a prototype solver will be available during 2026.
+A prototype solver was completed in February 2026, and is expected to be released before June 2026.

 Multi-threading within HiPO will be extended to other phases of the solver, including the solve phase of the factorisation and the process of assembling